Aarthyravi/Python/README.md

 Comparison operators-Comparison operators are used to compare two values Logical operators-Logical operators are used to combine conditional statements Identity operators- To compare objects if similar.
-Like x is y, x is not y Membership operators- helps to see id a sequence is in an object Bitwise operators-Bitwise operators are used to compare (binary) numbers
+Like x is y, x is not y Membership operators- helps to see if a sequence is in an object Bitwise operators-Bitwise operators are used to compare (binary) numbers